TEALSK12/introduction-to-computer-science/lesson_43.md

 * Activity
   * Students should complete the "Guess Who" activity individually or in pairs
     * Students will be performing several traversal operations, some of which simulate mapping, filtering, or reducing/folding the list.
 You can discuss these operations if you feel the class can handle it.
-    * Part 1.3 requires use of the "join" block—be sure that the students are comfortable using this block.
+    * Part 1.3 requires use of the "join" block&mdash;be sure that the students are comfortable using this block.
 * Wrap-up
   * Ask students to briefly describe how the various parts of the lab were similar or different
     * Hopefully the students find that the scripts were quite similar for each part.